coderbeez/qwerty/README.md

 User stories for potential visitors to the website include:

-### Find Link
+### Find A Link

 I’m struggling with the JavaScript automated testing topic and looking for some links for further study.
-I visit the Qwerty site, select JavaScript from the links dropdown.
-I’m presented with a familiar list of JavaScript topics – I select Jasmine.
-A list of link types opens – I select instruct.
+I visit the Qwerty site, select *JavaScript* from the links dropdown.
+I’m presented with a familiar list of JavaScript topics – I select *Jasmine*.
+A list of link types opens – I select *instruct*.
 A list of link names with star ratings and i buttons opens.
 After reading the description under additional information, I click a YouTube link.
 Having watched the video I go back and add my rating of 4 stars.
 I’m registered on the site already but I haven’t had to login to use links.

-### Share Link
+### Share A Link

 I’ve come across a great YouTube video for PyMongo which I’d like to share with my fellow students.
-On Slack, links can get lost unless pinned, so I open Qwerty and select Python from the links dropdown.
-I click add a new link.
-I enter the details, selecting MongoDB for topic, instruct for type and giving it a 5 star rating.
-I could add a description but its optional so I skip this time.
+On Slack, links tend to get lost unless pinned, so I open Qwerty and select *Python* from the links dropdown.
+I click *Add New*.
+I enter the details, selecting *MongoDB* for topic, *instruct* for type and giving it a 5 *star rating*.
+I could add a *description* but its optional so I skip this time.
 It’s quick and easy – I don’t need to register or login to add a link.
 I could have done a search for the word pymongo to check if the link already existed but Qwerty will flag it and simply add my star rating if another student has already added this url.

-### Online Notes
+### Create & Read Notes

-Although I keep written notes when I’m studying at home, I want somewhere to jot down notes on my mobile when I’m on commuting or having a break at work.
-The language topic headings reflect Code Institute’s topics, making it easy to find my notes.
-I use the optional word search facility to pull notes covering more than 1 topic.
-Having to login means I know my notes are kept secure.
+As study needs to fit around home and work life, I need a central home for my notes accessible from my home desktop, mobile and work laptop.
+Having read an article on the mobile on my work commute, I want to jot down some notes relating to Flask.
+I select *Python* from the notes dropdown.
+I'm asked to login using my *email* and *password*.
+Once logged in I'm directed to my Python notes page with all *topic* headings reflect Code Institute’s topics, making it easy to find my notes.
+I use the optional *word search* facility to pull notes covering more than 1 topic.
+I click *Add New* to create a new note filling out the Having to login means I know my notes are kept secure.
 I’m a dark mode fan and this preference is remembered on my mobile.

 ### Break Time